dat-ecosystem-archive/dat-node/readme.md

 ### Example Applications

-* [Dat CLI](https://github.com/datproject/dat): We use dat-node in the dat CLI.
+* [CLI](https://github.com/datproject/dat): We use dat-node in the dat CLI.
-* [Dat Desktop](https://github.com/datproject/dat-desktop): The Dat Desktop application manages multiple dat-node instances via [dat-worker](https://github.com/juliangruber/dat-worker).
+* [Desktop](https://github.com/datproject/dat-desktop): The Dat Desktop application manages multiple dat-node instances via [dat-worker](https://github.com/juliangruber/dat-worker).
 * See the [examples folder](examples) for a minimal share + download usage.
 * And more!
 Let us know if you have a neat dat-node application to add here.